 According to North's writings, this organ was unusual for a consort instrument in possessing a Trumpet (of which North thought little).
 Burney praised it for its sprightly tone.
 North's organ was presented to the local parish church in 1785, and rebuilt in 1827 when a 4 stop Swell and a rank of pedal pipes was added to it.
 Three of the original stops (Stopped Diapason, Principal, Fifteenth) survive and are now incorporated in the Choir section of the current Richard Bower organ. | |||

 1690 | Wapping: Mitre Tavern | Ward, E., The London Spy Compleat.
-(London: John How, 1703), p.329 | |
+(London: John How, 1703), 329 | |

 Ward's description paints a colourful picture of this music house with its 'hum-drum organ' that resembled the 'Harmonious Grunting of a Hog'. | |||

-1697 | Exeter: workshop of Charles Rewallin | Ibid. | |
+1697 | Exeter, house of Charles Rewallin | The Connoisseur 46, October 1916, 77-85 | |

 1699 | Islington, Sadler's Musick House | Ward, E., The London Spy Compleat.
 (London: John How, 1703) | |

-Ward heard an 'organ and fiddlesÉ humming and scraping'. | |||
+Ward heard an 'organ and fiddles humming and scraping' here in the gallery. | |||